DataDog/documentation/content/en/profiler/connect_traces_and_profiles.md

 {{< programming-lang lang="java" >}}
 Each lane is a **thread**.
 Threads from a common pool are grouped together.
 You can expand the pool to see each thread details.

 Lanes on top are runtime activities that may add extra latency.
-They are unrelated to the request itself.
+They can be unrelated to the request itself.
 {{< /programming-lang >}}
 {{< programming-lang lang="go" >}}
 Each lane is a **goroutine**.
 We include the goroutine that started the selected span, as well as any goroutines it created and their descendants.
 Goroutines created by the same `go` statement are grouped together.
 You can expand the group to see each goroutine's details.